 - Boyish Short Hair: Sora and Mia are girlier than she is, and unlike them she keeps her Messy Hair short.

-- Calling the Old Man Out: Anna expresses her disappointment in Jack when she finally confronts him, but they quickly reconcile shortly afterwards.
+- Calling the Old Man Out: Anna expresses her disappointment in Jack when she finally confronts him, but they quickly reconcile shortly afterward.

 - Cross-Cast Role: She plays male roles sometimes.